-2.2.
+3.2.
 Inter-Component interfaces

-Following the PALANTIR architecture and component role's description, this section presents the interaction between the main components of the PALANTIR architecture.
+Following the PALANTIR architecture and the description of components' roles, this section presents the interaction between the main components of the PALANTIR architecture.
 It is the starting point of the technical WPs for specifying the interfaces of each component being developed, or used, in PALANTIR.